commonsguy/cwac-saferoom/README-original.markdown

 ## Dependencies

 As one might expect, this project depends on SQLCipher for Android.
+The AndroidX edition of SafeRoom supports SQLCipher for Android 4.3.0, while the Android Support Library edition supports SQLCipher for Android 4.2.0.

 This project also depends upon `android.arch.persistence:db` (Android Support Library edition) or `androidx.sqlite:sqlite-framework` (AndroidX edition), which is